Martial Angels: Plot

-Martial Angel tells of Cat (Shu Qi), a professional thief turned straight after leaving her lover, Chi Lam (Julian Cheung), two years before.
+Martial Angel tells of Cat, a professional thief turned straight after leaving her lover, Chi Lam, two years before.
 But her past returns to haunt her as Chi Lam is kidnapped for the ransom of security software belonging to the company Cat works for.
-In order to rescue him, she calls on her old friends from her orphanage days, six other feisty women, to save the day...
+In order to rescue him, she calls on her old friends from her orphanage days, six other feisty women, to save the day.

 The basic story starts with a pair of burglars who meet in action and some sparks fly, but the two soon break up and move on.
 The female burglar is Cat and she soon meets up with some other female burglars, seven of them to be exact.
 When her former partner ends up in trouble and needs help, Cat and her newfound friends have to take action, before it is too late.
 She is forced to steal a top secret product in exchange for his life, but of course, it won’t be that simple.
 As factors shift and alliances are formed & broken in quick fashion, who will emerge on top?